Septic Management Program

 The pumper/hauler is required to submit a pumper’s report to the township and should give the homeowner a copy of that report.
 The information is kept on file at the Township.
 Pumping must occur from the manhole.
 Pumping cannot occur from the inspection port.
 In some instances, the Township may not receive the pumper’s report from your pumper.
 Please do not be alarmed if you receive a letter from the Township stating that you didn’t comply with the ordinance.
 Should you receive one of these letters, please contact your service provider to resend the pumper’s report to the Township.

 Residents also must have their water tested for Coliform Bacteria every three years.
-Please be advised that the Bucks County Health Department performs these well water tests for $20 or you may use a private water testing company.
+Please be advised that the Bucks County Health Department performs these well water tests for a nominal fee or you may use a private water testing company.
 The homeowner shall provide a copy of the water test results to the Township in accordance with the ordinance.
 IT IS THE HOMEOWNER’S RESPONSIBILITY TO FORWARD THIS TEST TO THE TOWNSHIP REGARDLESS OF THE RESULTS OF THE TEST.
 Water testing facilities including the county Bucks County Health Department will not send us a copy.
 If your water tests positive for coliform bacteria you may have to take some additional steps to correct the issue (we will send you an informative letter once we receive your polluted test results), but you will have complied with our ordinance so forward the result to us as soon as you receive it.

 Please note if you have public sewer but still have well water, you are not required to test your water, only if you have a septic system.